OPEC+ set to stick to existing deal despite demand concerns | Headlines

 The revision reflects a weaker oil demand growth forecast adopted by the Organization of the Petroleum Exporting Countries (OPEC) in its April oil monthly report.
 OPEC now expects 2022 world oil demand to expand by 3.67 million bpd in 2022, down 480,000 bpd from its previous forecast, and Barkindo said the Chinese lockdowns were curbing use of transport fuels and petrochemical feedstock.

 "This has affected oil demand, with some suggesting that the country is facing the biggest oil demand shock since early 2020," he told the JTC.
-OPEC+ expects oil production from non-OPEC countries in the alliance to average 18.2 million bpd, the data showed, a 600,000 bpd downward revision from the previous forecast, partly reflecting lower Russian supplies.
+Two OPEC+ sources said the JTC concluded its meeting and left the demand growth forecast unchanged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)